 Is Moissanite a Natural Stone or Man-Made / Lab Grown?

 Naturally-occurring moissanite only exists in small sizes, so almost all of the gem-quality material on the market is synthetic and sold as “synthetic moissanite.”
 This is a boon to individuals who are concerned about the environmental and social impact of mining.
 An additional benefit of synthetic moissanite is that it is priced at a fraction of the cost per carat of natural diamond.
-Synthetic moissanite can be synthesized to be colorless, but there is material that is slightly greyish, yellowish, or greenish in color.
+It can be synthesized to be colorless, but there is material that is slightly grayish, yellowish, or greenish in color.
 Typically, the larger the stone, the easier it is to see the slight tinge of color.
 Also keep in mind, if you bring your moissanite ring in for any service, the color may change when exposed to a jewelers torch.
 This is typically not permanent and will go back to normal once it cools down, but it’s always good to tell your jeweler that you have a moissanite center stone prior to any work being done.

 Will Someone Notice that my Moissanite is not a Diamond?